lake-wg/edhoc/draft-ietf-lake-edhoc.md

 Identical authentication credentials need to be established in both endpoints to accomplish item 1 above (see {{auth-cred}}) but for many settings it is not necessary to transport the authentication credential over constrained links.
 It may, for example, be pre-provisioned or acquired out-of-band over less constrained links.

 The type of authentication key, authentication credential, and the way to identify the credential have a large impact on the message size.
 The choice of authentication credential also depends on the trust model.
-For example, a certificate or CWT may rely on a trusted third party, whereas a CCS or a may be used when trust in the public key can be achieved by other means, or in the case of trust-on-first-use.
-The size of a CWT is much smaller than a self-signed certificate or CWT.
+For example, a certificate or CWT may rely on a trusted third party, whereas a CCS or a self-signed certificate or CWT may be used when trust in the public key can be achieved by other means, or in the case of trust-on-first-use.
+The size of a CCS is much smaller than a self-signed certificate or CWT.

 ### Identities and trust achors {#identities}

-Policies are typically set based on the identity of the other party, and parties typically only allow connections from a specific identity or a small restricted set of identities.
+Policies for what connections to allow are typically set based on the identity of the other party, and parties typically only allow connections from a specific identity or a small restricted set of identities.
 For example, in the case of a device connecting to a network, the network may only allow connections from devices which authenticate with certificates having a particular range of serial numbers and signed by a particular CA. On the other hand, the device may only be allowed to connect to a network which authenticates with a particular public key (information of which may be provisioned, e.g., out of band or in the external authorization data, see {{AD}}).
 The EDHOC implementation or the application must enforce information about the intended endpoint, and in particular whether it is a specific identity or a set of identities.
 Either EDHOC passes information about identity to the application for a decision, or EDHOC needs to have access to relevant information and makes the decision on its own.

 EDHOC assumes the existence of mechanisms (certification authority, trusted third party, pre-provisioning, etc.) for specifying and distributing authentication credentials.

 * When a Public Key Infrastructure (PKI) is used with certificates, the trust anchor is a Certification Authority (CA) certificate, and the identity is the subject whose unique name (e.g., a domain name, NAI, or EUI) is included in the endpoint's certificate.
 Before running EDHOC each party needs at least one CA public key certificate, or just the public key, and a specific identity or set of identities it is allowed to communicate with.
 Only validated public-key certificates with an allowed subject name, as specified by the application, are to be accepted.
 EDHOC provides proof that the other party possesses the private authentication key corresponding to the public authentication key in its certificate.
 The certification path provides proof that the subject of the certificate owns the public key in the certificate.

 * Similarly, when a PKI is used with CWTs, each party needs to have a trusted third party public key as trust anchor to verify the end-entity CWTs, and a specific identity or set of identities in the 'sub'(subject) claim of the CWT to determine if it is allowed to communicate with.
-The trusted third party public key can e.g., be stored in a self-signed CWT or in a CCS.
+The trusted third party public key can, e.g., be stored in a self-signed CWT or in a CCS.

 * When PKI is not used (CCS, self-signed certificate/CWT), the trust anchor is the authentication key of the other party.
 In this case, the identity is typically directly associated to the authentication key of the other party.
 For example, the name of the subject may be a canonical representation of the public key.
 Alternatively, if identities can be expressed in the form of unique subject names assigned to public keys, then a binding to identity can be achieved by including both public key and associated subject name in the protocol message computation: CRED_I or CRED_R may be a self-signed certificate/CWT or CCS containing the authentication key and the subject name, see {{auth-cred}}.
 Before running EDHOC, each endpoint needs a specific authentication key/unique associated subject name, or a set of public authentication keys/unique associated subject names, which it is allowed to communicate with.
-EDHOC provides proof that the other party possesses the private authentication key corresponding to the public authentication key.
+EDHOC provides the proof that the other party possesses the private authentication key corresponding to the public authentication key.

 To prevent misbinding attacks in systems where an attacker can register public keys without proving knowledge of the private key, SIGMA {{SIGMA}} enforces a MAC to be calculated over the "identity".
 EDHOC follows SIGMA by calculating a MAC over the whole credential, which in case of a X.509 or C509 certificate includes the "subject" and "subjectAltName" fields, and in the case of CWT or CCS includes the "sub" claim, see {{identities}}.
-While the SIGMA paper only focuses on the identity, the same principle is true for any information such as policies connected to the public key.
+While the SIGMA paper only focuses on the identity, the same principle is true for other information such as policies associated to the public key.

 ### Authentication Keys {#auth-keys}